How Ranking Works

 Scour doesn't work this way.
 Your feed is determined by the interests you explicitly add.
 One click on a random article won't change anything.
 If you want more cooking content, you add a cooking interest.
 If you don't, you don't.

 This keeps your feed predictable.
 You always know why you're seeing something because it matches an interest you chose.
-No mysterious algorithmic drift.
+Reactions fine-tune the mix, not the ingredients.

 How Interest Matching Works